objectiveous/davenport/index.markdown

 # How to Get Involved

 Grab the source from gitub and start talking.
-I more than happy to incorporate [feedback](http://objectiveous.lighthouseapp.com/projects/24460-davenport/tickets?q=all).
+I'm more than happy to incorporate [feedback](http://objectiveous.lighthouseapp.com/projects/24460-davenport/tickets?q=all).

 Davenport is being developed by a single developer...
 Err, wait.
 I'm married, although my wife does call Davenport **The Mistress**.
 Note to self: Get some help before you end up single.